-- To enable adults and children to worship together. - To introduce children to Christian worship in a variety of forms; - - To develop a knowledge of stories from the Bible and understand how the Christian faith is applicable to the children's every day life and experiences - To provide appropriate worship for children that brings them to a greater understanding of Jesus as the Son of God; - To provide an appropriate, calm atmosphere in which children can appreciate and develop an awareness of spiritual aspects of life and worship; - - To foster a sense of a Christian, caring community where God is worshipped and every child and adult is valued through worship; - To learn about the Anglican traditions by celebrating special days and festivals in the Christian church calendar; - To celebrate and develop the school's vision, values and ethos; - To provide opportunities for prayer and quiet reflection;
+- To enable adults and children to worship together. - To introduce children to Christian worship in a variety of forms; - - To develop a knowledge of stories from the Bible and understand how the Christian faith is applicable to the children's every day life and experiences

+- To provide appropriate worship for children that brings them to a greater understanding of Jesus as the Son of God; - To provide an appropriate, calm atmosphere in which children can appreciate and develop an awareness of spiritual aspects of life and worship; - - To foster a sense of a Christian, caring community where God is worshipped and every child and adult is valued through worship; - To learn about the Anglican traditions by celebrating special days and festivals in the Christian church calendar; - To celebrate and develop the school's vision, values and ethos; - To reflect on positive role models in our lives and their faiths eg Marcus Rashford, Martin Luther King etc - To provide opportunities for prayer and quiet reflection;

-Arrangements for Collective Worship at Holy Trinity CE Primary School answering questions, or leading a worship.
+Arrangements for Collective Worship at Holy Trinity CE Primary School

+We recognise the importance for creating the right atmosphere for worship.
+Children enter and leave the hall in a quiet way whilst music is played.
+Children are in a relaxed but ordered and secure environment and are encouraged to actively respond and take part in the worship, through saying the introductory response, the prayers and grace together, as well as sharing their views, asking and answering questions, or leading a worship.
 The children will also read out prayers written by children during worship from the Prayer Box.
 Children also reflect on the worship giving their thoughts and opinions.
 The children face the cross and worship board.
 The altar is used as a focal point during an act of worship.
 On the altar is placed a cross, candles, a bible and the children's prayer books and the altar cloth is changed according to the Christian calendar.
 Four times a week the whole school gathers together for collective worship, including a Friday Celebration Worship.
 One day a week, the infants and juniors meet separately.
-The separate worships are led by Father Michael and a leader from the Baptist Church.
+The separate worships are led by a member of Holy Trinity Church and sometimes by a leader from the Baptist Church.